Scottapotamas/MS5837/README.md

 > Right now it doesn't support the different conversion functions used by other sensor variants.

+Oh, and I wrote unit tests for it...

 ## Basic usage

 The Arduino compatible example shows a basic working implementation.